 - 1. Click the System tab, and then click the General Settings tab. - 2.
 In the Name field, give the camera a meaningful name. - 3.
 In the Location field, describe the camera's location. - 4.
-Select the Disable device status LEDs check box to disable the LED indicators located on the camera. - 5.
+Select the Disable device status LEDs check box to disable the camera LED indicators. - 5.
 Select any of the Overlay Settings check boxes to display and stamp that information on the camera's video stream.
-The options are: - Display Date

-Selecting the Display Date check box also enables the Date Format drop-down menu.
-From the list, choose the date format.

-- Display Time - Display GMT Offset - Display Name - Display Location - 6.
-In the Time Settings area, select how the camera keeps time. - If you prefer to manually set the camera's date and time, enter the time zone on this page. - Select the Automatically adjust clock for Daylight Savings Time check box, if required. - If you prefer to auto-synchronize the camera's date and time with an NTP server, configure the NTP server on the Network and Security tab, Network page.
+The options are: - Display Date-Selecting the Display Date check box also enables the Date Format dropdown menu.
+From the list, choose the date format. - Display Time - · Display GMT Offset - · Display Name - Display Location - 6.
+In the Time Settings area, select how the camera keeps time. - To manually set the camera's date and time, enter the time zone on this page. - Select the Automatically adjust clock for Daylight Savings Time check box, if required. - To auto-synchronize the camera's date and time with an NTP server, configure the NTP server on the Network and Security tab, Network page.
 See the section titled Configuring the Network Settings.